Is This Yoga?: Concepts, Histories, and the Complexities of Modern Practice

 what’s next?

-She is a teacher and long-time practitioner of stuff that may or may not be yoga.
+She is also a teacher and long-time practitioner of stuff that may or may not be yoga.